 Disability Living Allowance (DLA) is a tax-free benefit for anyone under the age of 16 or over the age of 65 who has care needs or issues with mobility.
-It is a benefit for people with a longterm illness or disability (either physical or mental) and features a Care Component (payable at three different rates - lower, middle and higher) and a Mobility Component (payable at a lower or higher rate).
-DLA is not meanstested but eligibility has recently changed, so that Personal Independence Payments are being introduced to replace DLA for people aged 17 to 64.
+It is a benefit for people with a long-term illness or disability (either physical or mental) and features a Care Component (payable at three different rates - lower, middle and higher) and a Mobility Component (payable at a lower or higher rate).

 If you are eligible for Disability Living Allowance, you will receive the component deemed appropriate to your needs.
 You must have needed help for at least three months before you can claim and should expect to need help for at least a further six months (different rules apply if you are terminally ill).
+If you are 65 or over and do not currently get DLA then you can apply for Attendance Allowance.

 The Care Component of DLA takes into account how much care you need (regardless of whether you are actually receiving it).
 There are different criteria for establishing which rate you should receive.